 The City has plans to construct an additional 3.0 MG storage reservoir near the intersection of Tooze and Baker Road.
-This reservoir will provide sufficient storage for the City's needs provided that the City continues to maintain the majority of the existing backup wells to offset storage needs.
+This reservoir, combined with existing storage, will provide sufficient long-term storage for the City's 20-year needs provided that the City continues to maintain the majority of the existing backup wells to offset storage needs.
+This storage volume would also allow the existing Charbonneau tank to be abandoned, provided a secondary supply line is constructed to the District.